Ferroin/Roll35/README.md

   proper relative proportions), and if there are duplicate values we adjust accordingly.
 All such cases are documented in comments in the files in `apps/roll35_core/priv`.
-* There are a number of weapons and armors that are only rarely used or are logically unlikely to be encountered 'in the wild'.
-These are included in the dataset, but are not enabled by default (so they will not appear in rolled items).
-They can be manually enabled by editing the relevant files under `apps/roll35_core/priv`.

 Spell data is pulled from the spell database on [D20PFSRD](https://www.d20pfsrd), converted to the required format